SEKOIA-IO/documentation/_shared_content/automate/playbooks-on-premises.md

 Below, we provide detailed instructions on how to accomplish the installation process.

+!!!note The Playbook runner supports only action, not trigger, execution on-premises.

 !!!
 INFO
     This feature is currently in public beta.
 If you would like to try it, please get in touch with us.